What is Customer Retention Rate in B2B SaaS

 If you break it down step-by-step, it becomes a lot easier.

-Plus, knowing how well your business keeps its customers can give you valuable insights over time.
+Plus, knowing how well your business keeps its customers can give you valuable insights over time, helping to decrease customer churn and strengthen your retention efforts.

 The Formula for Customer Retention Rate